 - manually add the payload to generate the data model.

-Step 1: Copy the unique webhook URL and paste it in the webhook configuration in the external service/app;
+- Configure the payload and copy the unique webhook URL and paste it in the webhook configuration in the external service/app:

-Step 4: Once the data is received, you will be able to see the tree structure of the created data model, collapse & expand attributes or search within the structure.
+- Once the data is received, you will be able to see the tree structure of the created data model, collapse & expand attributes or search within the structure:

 “Listen for another event” will trigger the loading state again.
 You can generate in the meantime another event from the other platform.
 If the data structure of the event received is different, the attributes are merged and duplicates removed.
 The data structure is updated, growing incrementally.